 Description

 This use case is to manage energy consumption at home so that consumers can be aware of their daily home energy consumptions and able to control this consumption by remote actions on home appliances.
-Innovative services can be developed from the data (energy) collection and sent to either the consumers/ equipment or to Business-to-Business market
+Innovative services can be developed from the data (energy) collection and sent to either the consumers/ equipment or to Business-to-Business market.

 The use case focuses on a home Energy Gateway (EGW) that collects energy information from the electrical home network and communicates it to an M2M system for aggregating and processing of the data.
 Services can then be developed from the collected data.